gordonl0811/JMPP/README.md

 The `Processor` attributes will be the components in the processor design.
 The class constructor signature would typically include the following:

-- The size of the Disruptor buffers, unless the user wishes to keep these fixed
+- The size of the Disruptor buffers, unless the user wishes to keep these fixed.
+This must be a power of 2.
-- The source of the packets, which could be a Pcap file or a socket
+- The source of the packets, which could be a Pcap file or a socket.
-- The number of packets that the Processor expects to handle, used within the termination condition (described later in the section)
+- The number of packets that the Processor expects to handle, used within the termination condition (described later in the section).

 The constructors will also create `Disruptors` and wire components together using these.